anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 6. [to add your own Subgraph to the Palm Network](#6-how-to-add-your-own-subgraph-to-the-palm-network)

 ## 1. How does The Graph work?
 The Graph is a decentralized protocol for querying blockchains like the Palm Network.
-It enables developers to build custom APIs called subgraphs.
+It enables developers to build custom APIs called Subgraphs.

 Subgraphs listen to specific smart contract events and act as data stores so that the information can be easily retrieved by a Dapp.
-Since subgraphs are built around developers’ specific data requirements (i.e. [IEP-721 subgraph schema](https://github.com/wighawag/eip721-subgraph/blob/master/schema.graphql) ) they only need to be called once, unlike general-purpose APIs which sometimes require hundreds of calls to gather relevant information.
+Since Subgraphs are built around developers’ specific data requirements (i.e. [IEP-721 subgraph schema](https://github.com/wighawag/eip721-subgraph/blob/master/schema.graphql) ) they only need to be called once, unlike general-purpose APIs which sometimes require hundreds of calls to gather relevant information.

 You can learn more about The Graph network and protocol [on their site](https://thegraph.com/en/).

-## 2. Querying the Palm Network’s subgraphs
+## 2. Querying the Palm Network’s Subgraphs

 The Graph is an implementation of [GraphQL](https://graphql.org/learn/), If you are familiar with graphql, you should be comfortable querying The Graph, just make sure to learn the specifics of [The Graph’s API](https://thegraph.com/docs/en/developer/graphql-api/).

 If you haven’t used GraphQL before, https://graphql.org and [howtographql.com](https://www.howtographql.com/) can be good places to start.

-To start experimenting with subgraphs and graphql, developers can use:
+To start experimenting with Subgraphs and graphql, developers can use:

 * A [training toolkit](https://github.com/Palm-Network/training-toolkit/blob/main/contracts/NFT.sol) to deploy a contract and mint some NFTs on Palm right-away

-* [GraphiQL](https://github.com/graphql/graphiql) To test queries against deployed subgraphs and the NFTs you’ve just minted
+* [GraphiQL](https://github.com/graphql/graphiql) To test queries against deployed Subgraphs and the NFTs you’ve just minted

 **Note**: These tools are entirely optional.